dnErf/hrext06-myCruddyApp/README.md

 [light-weight stream and lense](https://github.com/dnErf/vdbx)

-- [ ] implementation after the side story 3
+- [x] implementation after the side story 3

 #### Side Story 3 - 1/2
 - [x] seperation of form and list

 #### Side Story 4 - 1/2
 - [x] remove on leaks!

+#### Story End - thinking of writing the merge and other stuff ...

 #### Story #? - scam got assert by mocha and chai ... - 0/4